 - 1. Cash awards may be given to eligible employees based on their overall performance during the applicable rating period. - a.
-Eligibility for Merit Pay
+Eligibility for Merit Pay - 1) An employee must be regular status (full-time and part-

-- 1) An employee must be regular status (full-time and part-time) with at least one (1) year of continuous service with the Chapter and six (6) months in his/her current position. - 2) An employee must be recommended for merit pay by the immediate supervisor and approved by the Chapter Manager. - 3) An employee must have an overall performance rating of "Significantly Exceeds Standards" or "Outstanding". - 4) An employee is deemed ineligible for merit pay if he/she terminates employment prior to the Chapter Manager's approval. - 5) An employee must not have received a step increase or bonus for the same rating period. - 2.
-Merit bonus payments will be processed in accordance with these procedures.

-J. Shift Differential
+- 2) An employee must be recommended for merit pay by the immediate supervisor and approved by the Chapter Manager. - 3) An employee must have an overall performance rating of "Significantly Exceeds Standards" or "Outstanding". - 4) An employee is deemed ineligible for merit pay if he/she terminates employment prior to the Chapter Manager's approval. - 5) An employee must not have received a step increase or bonus for the same rating period. - 2.
+Merit bonus payments will be processed in accordance with these procedures. - J. Shift Differential